cnapy-org/CNApy-guide/manuscript.md

 You can also configure which colors CNApy should use to highlight reactions on the map or in the reaction list.

+## User interface overview

+This section gives an introduction to the CNApy UI and its components and functions.

+When we have finished our first configuration we are greeted with a window like this.

+![
+**CNApy with an empty project.**
+](https://raw.githubusercontent.com/cnapy-org/users-guide/main/content/images/empty-project.png "Empty project"){#fig:empty-project}

+This is an empty project on the right hand side we see the empty lists of reactions and metabolites.
+On the left we see the embedded Jupyter Console where one can interact programmatically with the model and UI.
+We can create a new project by importing SBML models, editing the reactions and adding graphical maps.
+We can also load one of the projects included in our projects repository.

+Let’s go to Project in our menubar and open the `ECC2comp.cna` project.

+![
+**CNApy with the ECC2comp project.**
+](https://raw.githubusercontent.com/cnapy-org/users-guide/main/content/images/ecc2comp-project.png "ECC2comp project"){#fig:ecc2-project}

+In this picture we see CNApy with the open ECC2comp project.
+On the right hand side (1) we see the populated reactions and metabolites lists with the color coded current values and corresponding details for the selected reaction/metabolite.
+The reactions list contains buttons that lets us add/delete reactions to/from the model.
+The console (2) now shows the output of some computations, and above the console we have a map view (3) with a graphical representation of our network.
+On top (4) we have the menu bar which gives us access to the various functionalities of CNApy and a Toolbar for quick access to often used functions.

+We can add new maps via the Map menu, and drag reactions from the reaction list onto the desired position on the map.